SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Related Work

-\textbf{CWE-Sans Top 25 Dataset} provides 372 examples across 4 programming languages with partial OWASP coverage \cite{cwe2019}.
+\textbf{CWE-Sans Top 25 Dataset} provides 372 examples across 4 programming languages with partial OWASP coverage \citep{cwe2019}.
 Only 18\% of examples anchor to real-world incidents---the remaining 82\% are synthetic demonstrations of CWE patterns.
 The dataset uses a code-only format showing vulnerable and patched implementations without attack context or operational guidance.
-While valuable for teaching CWE taxonomy, it lacks the scale, real-world grounding, and conversational structure needed for modern LLM training.